rsoiffer/Forge-of-Power/character-creation.md

 ## Step 8.
 Buy Equipment

 Don't forget to buy equipment to use in your adventures!
-You start with (2000 * your character level) credits.
+You start with (100 * your character level) gold pieces (gp).
 See the {% ref weapons %} and {% ref armor %} pages for stats.
-More tables for standard adventuring gear, as well as strange high-tech gadgets, are on the way.
+More tables for standard adventuring gear and magic items are on the way.

 ## Step 9.
 Describe your Personality

 What your character will choose to do is as important as what your character has the power to do.
 Every player character has a list of **Quirks**, which are unique personality traits or flaws that define them.
 Your Quirks act as a guide to help you roleplay your character, and are useful for [Setbacks](narrative-rules.html#setbacks).

 When you make your character, you should write down at least three Quirks that make you stand out.
-Feel free to add, modify, or remove Quirks at any time as your understand of your character's personality changes.
+Feel free to add, modify, or remove Quirks at any time as your understanding of your character's personality changes.
 The categories and random generators below can help give you ideas for your character's Quirks.

 ***Habits.*** These describe the obvious character actions that makes your character stand out from the average adventurer.